darold/pgtt/README.md

 	CREATE /*GLOBAL*/ TEMPORARY TABLE test_gtt_table
 	AS SELECT * FROM source_table WITH DATA;

+In case of WITH DATA, the extension will fill the GTT with data returned from the SELECT statement for the current session only.

 PostgreSQL temporary table clause `ON COMMIT DROP` is not supported by the extension, GTT are persistent over transactions.
 If the clause is used an error will be raised.